Praqma/smallstep-ca-demo/README.md

     Add it to the FINGERPRINT environment variable in the `.env` file.

 4. Copy the root and intermediate certificates from the container to your host and add them to the hosts trust store.
+Just exec into the ca container and look under the `certs` directory.
 This is something that would normally be handled by ITOP's.
 For my Fedora laptop I copy them to `/etc/pki/ca-trust/source/anchors` and run the command `update-ca-trust`.
 This is different for different OS's and dsitributions.

 5. Run one of the proxies to see the generated certificate.